Video Game Review: The Caligula Effect: Overdose

 As good as the combat side of things are, the other two core elements don’t fare as well.
 Going through the world feels repetitive — something that isn’t helped by the soundtrack, which, while very good, loops the same song throughout lengthy dungeons — and bland.
 For as much time as you spend running away, more variety in the level design would’ve been much appreciated.

-Then there’s the social element, dubbed the Causality Link, where you can interact and build relationships with 500 other “students.”
+Then there’s the social element, dubbed the Causality Link, in which you can interact and build relationships with 500 other “students.”
 It sounds interesting on the surface, but in practice it offers little.
 The actual interactions are monotonous, and once you eventually unlock them to join your team they’re invariably hopelessly underleveled.
 Any passive bonuses you gain aren’t worth the trouble, either.
 It’s a definite miss.

 Overdose looks significantly better than the Vita version but still underwhelms visually, looking decent when docked and rather blurry when viewing it on the Switch’s screen.
 Character models are solid, and the new user interface is slick, but the repetitive environments and issues with the framerate make it feel like more time should’ve been spent bringing the presentation up to par.